node-ts/ddd/README.md

 This approach to modeling the business domain is well documented.
 It's clear what actions a user can perform, what the business rules are those actions, and what data updates as a result.

-Each time an action method is called on a domain objecft, an event is prepared and applied to the `when()` protected method.
+Each time an action method is called on a domain object, an event is prepared and applied to the `when()` protected method.
 This method does a number of things:

 * It adds the event into the list of new changes made to the aggregate
 * It increments the verison of the aggregate as data has now changed